-Students in grades Y5-8 should arrive to school by 8:00 a.m.
+Students should arrive at school between 7:30 a.m. and 7:55 a.m.
 After exiting their vehicle, students should proceed directly into the building.
 They may not run, shout, or otherwise act in a disorderly manner.
 All students wearing hats should remove them upon entering the building.
-Prompt arrival is essential for an orderly opening ceremony.
+Prompt arrival is essential.